 vitamin C deficiency.
 This is because heat can destroy the vitamin C found in cow's milk.

-- People with limited variety in their diet—Indigent individuals who prepare their own food; food faddists; and people with mental illness may not be able to prepare meals that contain a variety of foods to obtain sufficient vitamin C.
+- People with limited variety in their diet—People whose diets are affected by poverty; food faddists; and people with mental illness may not prepare meals that contain a variety of foods to obtain enough vitamin C.

 - People with malabsorption and certain chronic diseases—Those with certain medical conditions like severe intestinal malabsorption, renal disease, or cancer may not be able to absorb enough vitamin C.